maxinjohn/Hush/README.md

 > If you're in a region where YouTube Music is not supported, you won't be able to use this app unless you have a proxy or VPN to connect to a YTM-supported region.

 ## Features

-ArchiveTune is a supercharged fork of [InnerTune](https://github.com/z-huang/InnerTune).
-This app is both a local media player, and a YouTube Music client.

 - YouTube Music client features
     - Song downloading (offline playback)